rasmartins/typemux/examples/proto-import/README.md

 # Protobuf Import Example

-This example demonstrates how to import existing Protobuf (.proto) files and convert them to TypeMux IDL format.
+This example demonstrates how to import existing Protobuf (.proto) files and convert them to TypeMUX IDL format.

 ## Files

 - `example.proto` - Original Protobuf schema
-- `example.typemux` - Converted TypeMux IDL (generated)
+- `example.typemux` - Converted TypeMUX IDL (generated)

-## Converting Protobuf to TypeMux
+## Converting Protobuf to TypeMUX

 Use the `proto2typemux` tool to convert Protobuf files: